 If you are new to fishing, please take a look at the most frequently asked questions around fishing in the UK.

-Below is a list of the most asked question around fishing within the UK.
+Below is a list of the most asked questions around fishing within the UK.

 You can only keep game fish.
 Course fish must be released back into the water.
 It is offence to take away any course fish under the 1968 Theft Act and Environment Agency Byelaws.